debraysimon/tpxle-doc/docs/D-Reference/UseCaseBleIndoorGeolocation_R/README.md

 This section describes the step by step procedure to use Bluetooth beacons with Abeeway trackers and ThingPark Location Engine.

-We assume that the tracker is already connected to LoRaWAN network server and the LoRaWAN uplinks are routed to ThingPark Location (refer to the [here](/C-Procedure-Topics/ProvisionTrackerOverview_T/).
+We assume that the tracker is already connected to LoRaWAN network server and the LoRaWAN uplinks are routed to ThingPark Location (see [here](/C-Procedure-Topics/ProvisionTrackerOverview_T/) for more details).

 ## Tracker Placement
 It is important that the tracker is placed without any obstructions (for ex. human body, metallic objects, etc) blocking the Bluetooth antenna.
 The tracker placement instructions are below: